-If you love assorted veggies, then you would love this quick and easy Mushroom Stir Fry recipe that can be prepared in just a few simple steps.
+If you love assorted veggies, then you would love this quick and easy Mushroom Stir Fry Recipe that can be prepared in just a few simple steps.

 You may also like the popular Mushroom Recipes from my blog: Mushroom Soup Without Cream and Dry Mushroom Masala.